navi-dev/swagger-codegen-angular-aspnetcore/README.md

 # swagger-codegen-angular-aspnetcore

-This repo contains the example, it shows how you can use the swagger codegen in your application.
+This repo contains the swagger codegen example

+This document will help you to rplicate the same in your project.

 ## Install Swagger.